 Banks in Singapore have come under pressure as central banks worldwide slash interest rates to support growth and mitigate the economic fallout from COVID-19.
 It’s therefore no surprise that interest rates on popular high yield savings accounts such as DBS Multiplier, OCBC 360, UOB One, and StanChart Bonus$aver have been lowered.

 Even Singapore Savings Bonds (SSB) – often seen as a better alternative to park your savings as compared to fixed deposits – have not been spared.
 Singapore government bonds have been hitting new record lows in interest rates over the past couple of months.

-If you’re looking to beat Singapore’s current inflation rate of 1.9% and grow your wealth, here’s how you can still earn higher returns on your cash.
+If you’re looking to beat inflation rate and grow your wealth, here’s how you can still earn higher returns on your cash.

 What to do with your cash savings

 To get a shot at boosting your net worth, you need to do more than just earn money and keep it in your bank.
 As bestselling author Robert G. Allen said, “How many millionaires do you know who have become wealthy by investing in savings accounts?”